RxnWeaver/RxnWeaver/doc/design/stereo-determination.md

 InChI API documentation v1.04.
 Specific algorithms may coincide or differ, based on computational considerations.

-Notably, we differ in parity naming convention.
-InChI maps all determinable configurations into two parities: **even** and **odd**.
-This is not very intuitive, and often requires looking up the meaning of a parity in the context of a particular stereo configuration.
-We have observed that most scientists re-map the InChI parity value to _old school_ `R`, `S`, `E`, `Z`, _etc_.
-Accordingly, we directly use the old school symbols themselves.

 **_N.B._** Should the input molecule have *no* recorded stereo information at all (_i.e._ all relevant Z-coordinates happen to be the same, up/down bond information is not present, and identification of